Boomer: What? Uh, no Troy.

 - In Jutland during World War II, there were seven villages with the same name, so the Danish resistance would use them for false papers, knowing the Germans would seldom be bothered checking through the files of seven different village records.

 - Syrian (and to a lesser extent, Iraqi) passports have been known to fetch a high price in the black markets due the wars in these countries causing near-apocalyptic levels of destruction.
-It doesn't help that many foreigners can't tell the difference between Levantine/Syrian dialects of Arabic from, say, Yemeni, Egyptian, Tunisian or Sudanese.
+It doesn't help that many foreigners can't tell the difference between Levantine/Syrian dialects of Arabic from, say, Yemeni, Egyptian or Tunisian, not to mention their looks.

 - A number of former government, rebel or ISIS fighters have also used the chaos of the war to hide their involvement it atrocities and make a new life for themselves in other countries.
-Unfortunately, the revelation of such individuals ended up creating a backlash against legitimate refugees who are trying to escape the war.
+Unfortunately, the revelation of such individuals as well as the involvement of some in horrific terrorist attacks in Europe ended up creating a backlash against legitimate refugees who are trying to escape the war.